maiesey/maiesey.github.io/_posts/2020-04-15-on-my-way-to-become-a-researcher.markdown

 Because most of the time I always find myself staring at my screen, mindlessly looking up additional references on Google Scholar, typing up structures on how you want to lay your paragraphs out, things you want to write down, etc. Checking back and forth with your teammates, asking for second opinions.

 In short, the only thing I'm doing at this point is refine, refine, refine.
 Find out how to form my train of thoughts into words and paragraphs, plus, how to not make them boring, instead make them look elegant (I hope you kinda get the idea).

+Not to mention that, yes, while this entire fiasco is happening, I'm being quarantined at home and yet I still have to check in with my office everyday using Zoom for stand-up meetings.
+So really, the only thing that will be challenging during this step is whatever my office is going to give me.

+## Step 5: Remain calm when things go wrong
+Tragedy will strike.
+It's fine, there's nothing to worry about.
+Just kidding, please be worried.
+When something goes wrong, you *definitely* have to do something about it.

+Just a quick disclaimer before we dive in.
+I really despise Unity engine.
+It's a great engine.
+I'll give a standing ovation for the developers and the teams who have worked their asses off to develop this engine.
+Whoever they are.

+**Except**, it's a terrible engine; and I don't mean it functionality-wise.
+I mean it UX-wise.
+It's really painful to use Unity Collab, it crashes almost every week, especially when you're doing heavy changes on the project.
+Unity Collab somehow seems to have just *given up*.
+And one single digit difference in your team's editor version can make the entire project deprecated.

+So, I was 9 days deep into writing my papers when one of my teammate told me that he has finished working on the camera setting for the holo-game.
+This is great, I thought.
+My teammates and I, we're veterans.
+We've experienced a painfully huge amount of issues working with Unity; so naturally we just don't want to use any Unity services unless we have to (like packages, and such).